rust-lang/cargo/doc/book/src/reference/environment-variables.md

     * `CARGO_CFG_TARGET_ENDIAN=little` --- The CPU [target endianness].
     * `CARGO_CFG_TARGET_FEATURE=mmx,sse` --- List of CPU [target features] enabled.
   > [!NOTE]
-  > Different [target triples][Target Triple] have different sets of `cfg` values,
+  > Different [target tuples][Target Tuple] have different sets of `cfg` values,
-  > hence variables present in one target triple might not be available in the other.
+  > hence variables present in one target tuple might not be available in the other.
   >
   > Some cfg values like `test` are not available.
   <!-- Keep alerts separate -->